SaiSampathC/shell-scripts/README.md

 ## Scripts

 - `disk_usage_monitor.sh`: Checks disk usage and sends alerts if usage is above a threshold.
-- 'secure_password_gen.sh': Genrates up 100 random passwords with a character length 1-128.
+- `secure_password_gen.sh`: Generates up 100 random passwords with a character length 1-128.